Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Mastercard card may encounter reason code 4855, which indicates a disputed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 4855 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

-In theory, merchants should not be seeing chargebacks bearing this reason code anymore.
-However, issuing banks are still permitted to use it.
-The usual cause of this chargeback would have been non-receipt of goods or services that the cardholder paid for.
+In theory, merchants shouldn't receive chargebacks with reason code 4855 anymore.
+However, the usual cause of this chargeback would have been non-receipt of goods or services that the cardholder paid for.

-Sometimes, merchant error causes this chargeback.
-There may be delivery delays that are not communicated to the cardholder, or perhaps the merchant never informed them that an order was available for pick-up.
+Code 4855 chargebacks were often the result of merchant error.
+There may have been delivery delays that were not communicated to the cardholder, or perhaps the merchant never informed them that an order was available for pick-up.

-It is not uncommon for cardholders to falsely claim that they never received a shipment and file a friendly fraud chargeback, effectively engaging in cyber-shoplifting.
+This chargeback could also be caused by friendly fraud.
+It's not uncommon for cardholders to falsely claim that they never received a shipment and file a fraudulent chargeback, effectively engaging in cyber-shoplifting.

-Merchants can fight this chargeback if the cardholder’s claims are false.
-While the reason code has been retired, chargebacks submitted under it are still valid and must be fought with relevant and compelling evidence.
-This reason code may include transaction modifiers that require specific forms of evidence.
+While reason code 4855 has been retired, chargebacks submitted under it are still valid and must be fought with relevant and compelling evidence.
+Merchants can fight it by proving that the item was delivered or that the cardholder was refunded.

 - If the chargeback carries the “Digital Goods at or Under $25 USD” modifier, include proof that you provided at least one of the following minimum purchase controls at the time the transaction took place: